Road to 2022 Gallery

 That’s one big three… Qatar 2022 employees marking the three years to go milestone.
 Germans, Tunisians, Filipinos, Aussies, Indians, Russians, Brazilians and more: these folks come from all over, making the tournament truly international.

-FIFA World Cup™ winner Xavi clearly has some story-telling skills.
-The Al Sadd manager and forner Barcelona captain is now one of our ambassadors and works closely with football for development programmes, putting smiles on faces around the world.
+FIFA World Cup™ winner Xavi clearly has some story telling skills.
+The former Al Sadd manager and Barcelona coach is now one of our ambassadors and works closely with football for development programmes, putting smiles on faces around the world.

 This guy is a legend for a different kind of football: Tom Brady has won the lot in American football.
 He’s also committed to helping people with intellectual and developmental disabilities, work that brought him on a special trip to Qatar.